 Talent pipetting FCM into two 60-millimeter dishes.

-Shot of overlaying the medium with mineral oil.
+Shot of overlaying the medium with mineral oil. (eliminate actual shot of walking dish to incubator)

-Pipette 1 milliliter of collagenase into the center well of a dish and 3 milliliters of ovarian tissue or OT medium into the outer well [2].
+Pipette 1 milliliter of collagenase into the center well of a dish and 3 milliliters of ovarian tissue or OT medium into the outer well [1].
 Move the ovaries to the collagenase solution [2-TXT].